cinp/docs/README.rst

 HTTP Headers
 ------------

-NOTE: Headers specific to each Method are in that Method's Documentation.
+NOTE: Headers specific to each Verb are in that Verbs's Documentation.

 Request Headers
 ---------------